nicolasenrique/DisneyAPI/README.md

 Please refer to "API_documentation.md" in order to use the app.

-Sequelize main tables is in the folder named "SQL".
+Sequelize main table is located in the folder named "SQL" with the name "disney.sql".
 I've also added some mock tables for testing in the following route: SQL/tableData.

 IMPORTANT: Execute the "characterMovieData" after executing all other tables (given it's a many to many table).